 PBRA Conversions.
-An owner may request to enter into a 20-year Section 8 PBRA HAP contract (subject to annual appropriations); the HAP contract will be executed by HUD’s Office of Housing.
-Initial contract rents will be determined by an RCS and be limited to 110% of FMR and will be adjusted only by an OCAF at each anniversary of the HAP contract, subject to the availability of appropriations for each year of the contract term and the requirements of section 3.6 D. At expiration of the initial contract, the owner is eligible to renew the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and to the availability of appropriations for each year of such renewal.
+An owner may request to enter into a 20-year Section 8 PBRA HAP Contract (subject to annual appropriations); the HAP Contract will be executed by HUD’s Office of Housing.
+Initial contract rents will be determined by an RCS and be limited to 110% of FMR (unless a higher limitation not exceeding any applicable statutory maximum is approved by HUD pursuant to Section 3.6.C) and will be adjusted only by an OCAF at each anniversary of the HAP Contract, subject to the availability of appropriations for each year of the contract term and the requirements of section 3.6.D.
+At expiration of the initial contract, the owner is eligible to renew the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and to the availability of appropriations for each year of such renewal.
 Regulatory and statutory requirements of the PBRA program in 24 CFR Part 880, with the exception of provisions identified in this Notice, and applicable standing and subsequent Office of Housing guidance, including handbooks, shall apply.

 Retroactive conversions are not permitted under PBRA.

 Right to Remain or Return.
 The right to remain or return applies to both PBV and PBRA.
 Under RAD, any resident residing in the project prior to conversion has a right to remain in, or in the event that rehabilitation will result in the relocation of residents, return to an assisted unit at the Covered Project.
-Any relocation as a result of acquisition, new construction, or rehabilitation is subject to requirements of the Uniform Relocation Act (URA).
+Any relocation as a result of acquisition, demolition, or rehabilitation is subject to requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA).
 Permanent involuntary displacement of residents may not occur as a result of a project’s conversion of assistance.
 If proposed plans for a project would preclude a resident from returning to the Covered Project, the resident must be given an opportunity to comment and/or object to such plans.
-If the resident objects to such plans, the Owner must alter the project plans to accommodate the resident in the converted project.
+If the resident objects to such plans, the Owner must alter the project plans to accommodate the resident in the Covered Project.
 If a resident agrees to such plans, the Owner must secure informed, written consent from the resident to receive permanent relocation assistance and payments consistent with URA and acknowledgement that acceptance of such assistance terminates the resident’s right to return to the Covered Project.
 In obtaining this consent, Owners must inform residents of their right to return, potential relocation, and temporary and permanent housing options at least 30 days before residents must make a decision.
 The Owner cannot employ any tactics to pressure residents into relinquishing their right to return or accepting permanent relocation assistance and payments.

 Eligibility